WilliamMayor/WebArchive/_posts/2013-05-10-tooling-up.md

 7. Be extensible
 8. Support truncation/segmentation of records

-Built on top of Brewster Khale's ARC format.
+Built on top of Brewster Kahle's ARC format.

 A WARC file contains multiple WARC records, the first record usually describes the records to follow.
 Roughly the format follows these rules, where [] denotes an optional value and CAPS denotes arbitrary input: